aselshall/rm/README.md

 - These checkpoints ensure that your research progresses steadily, with opportunities for expert feedback from your supervisor.

 ### Class Presentations 1–3
-- Upload your class presentation on Canvas before the start of the presentation week, and submit your peer review comments by the end of that week.
+- Upload your class presentation on Canvas before the start of the presentation week
-- For example, class Presentation 1: Research Problem (Week 5, Sep 15–Sep 21):
-    - Presentation upload due: Sunday, Sep 14 at 11:59 PM
-    - Peer review comments due: Sunday, Sep 21 at 11:59 PM
-- Submit your presentation by the due date to give your classmates enough time to review your presentation and provide meaningful feedback.
+- Upload your presentation by the due date to give your classmates enough time to review your presentation and provide meaningful feedback.
-- You are required to review three classmates’ presentations and provide meaningful feedback.
+- You are required to review four classmates’ presentations and provide meaningful feedback.
-- Reviews are first come, first served, so if a presentation already has three reviews, choose one with fewer.
+- Reviews are first come, first served, so if a presentation already has four reviews, choose one with fewer.
 - [Late Assignment Policy](#late-assignment-policy) will apply.

-### General notes
-- Grades Due from Faculty by noon Tuesday, 16 December 2025
-- If you are falling behind, consult the academic calendar for the last day to drop: [https://www.fgcu.edu/academics/academiccalendar/](https://www.fgcu.edu/academics/academiccalendar/)
-- Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)

 ## Assessment and Grading

+### Assessment plan (100%)
+- Participation: 50%
+- Research project presentation: 25%
+- Research project proposal: 25%

 ### Grading scale
-The instructor may elect to employ a curve that favors the students.

 The instructor may elect to employ a curve that favors the students.

 | Grade | Range | Grade| Range | Grade | Range |